statuspal/terraform-provider-statuspal/docs/resources/service.md

   - `internal` - StatusPal monitoring.
   - `3rd_party` - 3rd Party monitoring.
   - `webhook` - Incoming webhook monitoring.
+- `monitoring_options` (Attributes) Configuration options for monitoring the service.
+These options vary depending on whether the monitoring type is internal or third-party. (see [below for nested schema](#nestedatt--service--monitoring_options))
 - `order` (Number) Service's position in the service list.
 - `parent_id` (String) The service parent ID.
 - `pause_monitoring_during_maintenances` (Boolean) Pause the the service monitoring during maintenances?